minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

 ### **Privacy mode**

-* As user `admin` add these lines to the end of `bitcoin.conf` file, remember to add seed nodes
+* As user `admin` add these lines to the end of `bitcoin.conf` file, remember to add seed nodes.
+You can add more seed nodes are of this list: [seed nodes](https://github.com/bitcoin/bitcoin/blob/master/contrib/seeds/nodes_main_manual.txt)

   ```sh
   $ sudo nano /home/bitcoin/.bitcoin/bitcoin.conf